GSA/search-gov-website/_posts/2014-08-22-open-source.md

 ## Use and Contribute to Open Source Projects

 Since 2010, we've embraced and leveraged open source software to build our site search service for federal, state, and local government websites.
 This use of open source has allowed us to experience enormous growth over the past few years.
-In July 2014 alone, over 23 million searchers received results from our service&mdash;a five-fold increase since July 2010.
+In July 2014 alone, over 23 million searchers received results from our service &mdash; a five-fold increase since July 2010.

-Our search service is now a complex system made up of many moving parts, including providing type-ahead search suggestions, serving search results, fetching, indexing, and caching content, and providing analytics.
+Our search service is now a complex system made up of many moving parts, including providing typeahead search suggestions, serving search results, fetching, indexing, and caching content, and providing analytics.

 Each of these parts is compiled into our codebase and, as we use open source components for our system, we contribute back to the projects.